the-company-tcus/docs/src/pages/legal/privacy.md

 Upon your request to terminate your account, we will deactivate or delete your account and information from our active databases.
 However, we may retain some information in our files to prevent fraud, troubleshoot problems, assist with any investigations, enforce our legal terms and/or comply with applicable legal requirements.

-If you have questions or comments about your privacy rights, you may email us at tienvinh.duong4@gmail.com.
+If you have questions or comments about your privacy rights, you may email us at support@ethi-team.tech.

 ## 7. CONTROLS FOR DO-NOT-TRACK FEATURES